+The Group has equity interests in three unlisted companies through its Partnership with ASWIG Management Pty Ltd as Trustee for the ASWIG Management Trust (the Partnership):

-The Group has equity interests in two unlisted companies: Riverwise Pty Ltd, which exceeds 20%, when combined with its indirect interest via its 50% ownership in the Partnership and EMLife Pty Limited, where it owns 37.5% of the investee's equity which represents significant influence.
+- Riverwise Pty Ltd, which exceeds 20%, when combined with its indirect interest via its 50% ownership in the Partnership - EMLife Pty Limited, where it owns 50% of the investee's equity which represents significant influence. - Fleet Network Pty Limited, where it owns 50% of the Partnership's 18.4% stake in the investee.
+The combined shareholding coupled with a director appointment by the Partnership on the Board of Directors of Fleet Network Pty Ltd constitutes significant influence.